caelan/pybullet-planning/README.md

 ## IKFast Compilation

+We recommend using [IKFast](http://openrave.org/docs/0.8.2/openravepy/ikfast/), an analytical inverse kinematics solver, instead of PyBullet's damped least squares method solver.
-IKFast bindings are avaliable for the following robots.
+IKFast bindings are included for the following robots.
+To create IKFast bindings for a new robot, following the instructions in [ikfast_pybind](https://github.com/yijiangh/ikfast_pybind).

 <!-- https://pypi.org/project/ikfast-pybind/ -->